Migrate an On-Premises Database to an Oracle Base Database Service

 When you create a VCN, determine the number of CIDR blocks required and the size of each block based on the number of resources that you plan to attach to subnets in the VCN.
 Use CIDR blocks that are within the standard private IP address space.

+The subnets will leverage IPs from the CIDR blocks that you defined to support your VCN.
 When you design the subnets, consider your traffic flow and security requirements.
 Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.
+The subnets for your database and application servers are recommended to be private subnets.

 • Database migration method

-In this reference architecture, the Oracle Database Cloud Backup module is used to back up an on-premises Oracle Standard Edition database to Oracle Cloud Infrastructure Object Storage.
-The backup is then used to create a VM DB system on Oracle Cloud Infrastructure.
+This reference architecture uses the Oracle Database Cloud Backup module to back up an on-premises Oracle Standard Edition database to Oracle Cloud Infrastructure Object Storage.
+The backup is then used to create a VM DB system on OCI.

-The migration process involves downloading the Oracle Database Cloud Backup module, installing it on the database server, and configuring RMAN to use an Oracle Cloud Infrastructure Object Storage bucket as the database backup target.
+The migration process involves downloading the Oracle Database Cloud Backup module, installing it on the database server, and configuring Oracle Recovery Manager (RMAN) to use an OCI Object Storage bucket as the database backup target.

-This migration approach requires application downtime while backing up the database to the object storage bucket and restoring the database to a VM DB system on Oracle Cloud Infrastructure.
+This migration approach requires application downtime while backing up the database to the object storage bucket and restoring the database to a VM DB system on OCI.
 You must also account for the time required to migrate the application server.

 Note: